h3xb0y/QuarkECS/README.md

 engine.update(); // need call every tick or every frame

 ```

+## Examples

+TODO

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

-## API

-TODO

-## Examples

-TODO

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)